DavidLoftus/SWE_Project_2/README.md

 Compile using gradle: `./gradlew build`

-Run using command: `./gradlew run`
+Build docs using command: `doxygen`